Health in Malta: Smoking and Alcohol Consumption

 20.1% of the Maltese population aged 15 years and over are categorised as daily smokers.
 When divided by gender, 23.3% of males aged over 15 are considered daily smokers while 17% of females over the age of 18 are considered daily smokers.
 However, whilst the number of male daily smokers is decreasing, the number of female daily smokers is increasing.
 Europe has the highest proportion of smokers when compared to other regions globally with 28% of European adults considered smokers.

 Passive smoking in children is also an issue of prevalence in Malta with 31% of 5-8-year-old children considered passive smokers.
 This high rate of passive smoking as well as smoking uptake in young teens has increased in the rates of asthma diagnosis in children in Malta.

 A ban on smoking in all enclosed public places came into force in January 2013.
 An earlier law of 2004, the second in Europe, had restricted smoking to designated areas, ventilated and cut off from the rest of the establishment.
 The EU anti-smoking campaign HELP: A Life Without Tobacco found the earlier ban had beneficial effects.
 The government offers Tobacco Dependence Support Classes at clinics around the island and a Quit Line and Free phone service for those who want to stop smoking.

 On average, an adult in Malta consumes eight litres of pure alcohol annually.
 This is below the European average of eleven litres per year.
 However, a 2019 WHO report indicated that Malta's growth in alcohol consumption is one of the largest in the European Union.
 Whilst current levels of consumption for adults remains within the average range, the consumption of alcohol in Malta has been linked as a contributing factor to the high occurrence of ischaemic heart disease.
 Whilst alcohol consumption quantities in adults are not considered high, there is a high incidence of alcohol use disorder and binge drinking among teens.
 The legal age to drink and purchase alcohol in Malta is 17, raised from 16 in 2009.
+However, enforcement of this drinking age is extremely lax, especially in areas such as nightlife areas like Paceville or Valletta.